Category: G

 ๐Ÿ‘ฅ Population & Demographics

-As of the 2010 Census, the town of Gilsum had a population of approximately 813 residents.
-The population is predominantly Caucasian, with minorities comprising a small percentage of the total population.
-The median age of the residents is approximately 44 years.
+As of the 2010 Census, Greenwood had a population of 830 residents.
+The town has a predominantly white population, with a small number of people from other racial backgrounds.
+The median age of the residents is around 45 years, slightly higher than the national average.

 ๐Ÿ›๏ธ History